GEMScienceTools/oq-mbtk/docsrc/contents/wkf.rst

 	[sources.38]

 The .toml file will be read by different functions at different stages of the workflow.
+It contains several sections relating to different steps of the process:

+	* general settings to apply to all sources (name, bin_width, mmin and rupture_mesh spacing)
+	* settings to use in the smoothing stage
+	* settings to use for calculating completeness (mostly for using the :code:`completeness_analysis` function, see below for details)
+	* default settings
+	* magnitude scaling relationships to use for different tectonic region types.

+Underneath these settings, we have headers for the sources we are creating.
+By running the workflow, we will add information to each of these sources that is necessary for constructing the source xml files.
+If, for some reason, any necessary data is missing from the sources, the default values in the default section will be used or the model will fail (in the case that the missing parameter is something very crucial, i.e. bgr).
+For the case of the upper and lower seismogenic depth, all hypocentre depths should fall within this range or the model will not run.
+Thus the choice of the defaults is important.

 In this example, a source model will consist of sources 26, 34 and 38 from the source polygons, and these are all active shallow crustal sources.
 If using the ``completeness_analysis`` function, sources will be added to the model after this step, but at least one named source will be required to start the analysis and if there are too few events in a source to establish magnitude of completeness (mc) and GR parameters these sources will be omitted, so best practice remains to specify the sources clearly in the toml.
 Source names or abbreviations can also be used here - it is not necessary to use only numeric source identifiers.
 Still, we recommend using a numbering scheme based on a standard format e.g. ASC001 (for source number 1 in active shallow crust), ASC002 and so on.

 At various stages of the workflow, values will be added to the .toml file or modified as the model is constructed.